awsdocs/aws-single-sign-on-user-guide/doc_source/rotatesamlcert.md

 **Note**
 As a security best practice, upon any signs of compromise or mishandling of an existing SAML certificate, you should immediately remove and rotate the certificate\.

-Rotating an AWS SSO certificate is a multistep process that involves the following:
+Rotating an IAM Identity Center certificate is a multistep process that involves the following:
 + Obtaining a new certificate from the IdP
-+ Importing the new certificate into AWS SSO
++ Importing the new certificate into IAM Identity Center
 + Activating the new certificate in the IdP
 + Deleting the older certificate